GeorginaCarlisle/wild-sliding-puzzles-p2/TESTING.md

 I fixed these errors by:
 - inserting the missing semicolons in lines 18, 65, 559.
 581 and 603
+- removing the line breaks before the && and placing after instead, lines 497 - 505

 ##### Initial errors for winScript.js